 The Common Fields file contains standard product fields that all suppliers are asked to provide.

 Common Fields Key Points:

-There are 15 total fields within the Common Fields file, 12 of which are required fields as indicated below by an asterisk (*).
-It is highly recommended that suppliers provide information in as many of the following 15 fields as possible:
+There are 11 fields in the Common Fields file that required, as indicated below by an asterisk (*).
+It is highly recommended that suppliers provide information in as many of the following fields as possible: